Swapstergit88/Statistics-Using-Excel/README.md

 - Risk Managment: Predict potential risks to implement mitigation strategies.

 ## 11. Running Average
 A running average smooths out short-term fluctuations and highlights longer-term trends in data.
-Its particularly useful for tracking performance, forecating, and identifying patterns in dynamic enviroments.
+Its particularly useful for tracking performance, forecasting, and identifying patterns in dynamic enviroments.

 ### Business Use:
 - Inventory Management: Optimize stock levels by tracking average sales trends to reduce overstocking or stockouts.